 Our Thanksgiving table would not be complete without this turkey veggie platter!
 It is an easy, allergy friendly appetizer that everyone can enjoy and also doubles as a fun centerpiece.

 This little turkey actually went viral years ago and has been duplicated many, many, MANY times!
 It makes me smile when I see the variations so many people have shared.
-Who knew a turkey veggie platter could travel so far via the internet?!
+Who knew a turkey veggie tray could travel so far via the internet?!

 Thanksgiving meal traditions